 Emergency Response And Evacuation Procedures

 Effective communication is one of the major challenges in emergency management.
-The college has a comprehensive emergency notification system and campus-wide email system.
-Details about these methods of communication are available through the Office of Campus Safety and Security, 1701 Carswell Avenue, Waycross, GA 31501, (912) 287-4027.
+The college has a comprehensive emergency notification system including the Rave text notification system, a campus-wide email notification system, and the Alertus emergency notification system that includes an emergency app, desktop panic button, VOIP phone notifications, and digital signage notifications.
+Details about these methods of communication are available through the Office of Campus Police, 1701 Carswell Avenue, Waycross, GA 31501, (912) 287-4027 or email@example.com.

 Campus Safety And Crime